RobinU434/DataLiteracy/README.md

 Be sure to also commit the changes made the the [lockfile](./poetry.lock).

-Other contributors will have to execute `poetry install --no-root` again afterwards.
+Other contributors will have to execute `poetry install` again afterwards.

 ## Data